How to Back up Your GitHub Data

 In this post, we’ll show you how to back up your GitHub data with SimpleBackups.

-What GitHub Data Can You Back up?
+What GitHub Data Should You Back up?

 Before looking at the backup process in more detail, let’s first look at what data you should back up.
 Ideally, to ensure your data is properly protected, you should back up all your repositories, including their related metadata.